jonegil/gui-with-gio/teleprompter/index.md

 Hi mate!

+The code for this part is done - but not the text.
 Please look around while I continue to write this chapter.

-Code is done though - and honestly quite nifty.
-Pull this repo and play around.
+As always, please pull the repo and play around.

 Cheers